-Let’s begin with a definition.
 A hater is someone who discredits, devalues or downplays any improvements in your life.
-Your failures make them happier than their own success.
-These people need to see you go down to lift them up.
+Your failures make a hater happier than their own success.
+Haters need to see you go down to lift themselves up.

 If you have haters, then the solution is simple: ignore them and keep doing what you do.
-If a hater can directly influence your plans, then your task is to escape their influence.
+If a hater can directly influence your plans, then your plans aren’t ambitious enough.

 You can usually dismiss a hater.
 If you’re bored, you can harass them.
 If you’ve got nothing better to do, they’re great fun to troll.
 I don’t recommend wasting your time or energy on haters.